 7 Keys to Great SEO For Content Marketers

-Welcome to the second post in our Contently Labs series, where we answer common questions we hear from current or prospective brand publishers.
+Welcome to the second post in our Contently Labs series.
+Here, we address common questions.
+These questions often come from current or prospective brand publishers.
 Today’s question: “What SEO practices are most important nowadays for brand publishers?”

 The Best Place to Hide a Dead Body is Page Two of Google